Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddFieldApp.rst

         <div class="container">
             <h1 class="text-center">Tutorial Plugin</h1>
             <p>Angular2 Lazy Loaded Module</p>
-            <p>This is the root of the mobile app for the Tutorial plugin</p>
+            <p>This is the root of the field app for the Tutorial plugin</p>
         </div>

 Add File :file:`tutorial.component.ts`
 ``````````````````````````````````````

-The :file:`tutorial.component.ts` is the Angular Component for the mobile page.
+The :file:`tutorial.component.ts` is the Angular Component for the field app page.
 It's loaded by the default route defined in :file:`tutorial.module.ts`.

 .. note::   The one Angular component drives both the Capacitor and Web app views.